mEyob/load-balancing-5G-hetnet/README.md

 ## Introduction

-This repo provides a mini python optimization package for energy-aware load balancing of user traffic in 5G hetrogeneous networks.
+This repo provides a mini python simulation package for energy-aware load balancing of user traffic in 5G hetrogeneous networks.
 To this end, user request scheduling is modeled as a Constrained Markov Decision Process (CMDP).
 As depicted in the following figure, the network consists